 Inbound is great for attracting new prospects.
 But it also targets your current and past customers.
 How?

 We start with a buyer persona.
-Then, we move on to describe sales funnel.
+Then, we move on to describe the sales funnel.

 Buyer Persona Development